perseids-project/coding_test/README.md

 The purpose of this task is to analyze the interactions between the javascript application Arethusa and the back-end services which feed data to it.

-You can access a read-only views of two different documents in Arethusa at the following URLS:
+Access read-only views of two different documents in Arethusa at the following URLS:

 Document 1: http://www.perseids.org/tools/arethusa/app/#/jmh?collid=lattb&objid=4361&doc=lattb.4361.1